 Call to action

-This is the last part of your server cover letter.
-Your conclusion should be as powerful as your introduction.
+This is the last part of your cover letter.
+Your conclusion should be just as powerful as your introduction.
 Most hiring managers will focus on your introduction and conclusion when reading your cover letter.
-Ensure you are confident in highlighting your best skill, mentioning your strengths, focusing on your server skills, and even suggesting an interview.
-Also avoid being egotistical as you write your call to action.
+Ensure you are confident in highlighting your best skills, mentioning your strengths, focusing on your skills, and even suggesting an interview.
+Also, avoid being egotistical as you write your call to action.

 [Your name]